Quirinus/MXLU_Documentation/README.md

 - (cg) fixed ctc name on tu morion as reported by marco here http://goo.gl/sbQLd3
 - (cg) corrected t6 Ravenbeak str bonus reported by stealthmaster here http://goo.gl/8dQ8NQ
 - (cg) corrected damage type bonus on Spectre rw reported by sergey9908 here http://goo.gl/vZIswN
+- (ItalianPower) Add: a note somewhere (TU/SU/RW/Set... etc.) pages that if you already have a skill that the item gives (from the character), it will only give at max 3 to it.

 =======